 PLAYWRIGHTS’ WORKSHOP MONTRÉAL AND MAI (MONTRÉAL, ARTS INTERCULTURELS) HAVE JOINED FORCES TO SUPPORT ARTISTS* INTERESTED IN WORKING WITH A DRAMATURG!
-THE PROGRAM FOCUSES ON SUPPORTING Indigenous artists (First Nations, Métis, and Inuit), racialized artists (including racialized recent immigrants), members of the 2SLGBTQQIPAA+ communities and/or deaf, hearing-impaired, neurodiverse or differently-abled artists as well as artists living with disabilities and chronic diseases.
+THE PROGRAM FOCUSES on supporting Indigenous artists (First Nations, Métis, and Inuit), racialized artists (including racialized recent immigrants), members of the 2SLGBTQQIPAA+ communities, Deaf artists, disabled artists, neurodiverse artists, and artists living with chronic illness and/or chronic pain.

 *We work with artists in theatre, performance, dance, circus, interdisciplinary arts and visual arts (with a performance component) if they are interested in collaborating with a dramaturg from theatre and performance.

 The PWM + MAI joint support is part of the MAI’s Alliance program.
 The program includes three streams: general program, joint supports and punctual supports.
 If you want more information on the general program, punctual supports and/or other joint support programs, please visit the MAI website for specific guidelines relative to each stream.

 The PWM + MAI joint support accompanies creators on their journey to develop a project and explore their practice.
 It is aimed at artists encountering structural and systemic obstacles to their full participation in the arts because of their claimed identity and/or perceived identity in society.
 The program strives to eliminate barriers to their full participation in the arts by offering financial allocations and guidance that are adapted to the learning and creative needs and desires of each participant.

 What is dramaturgy and what do we do?